|Real Name:||Theodore Anthony Nugent|

 He got married two times and has six children with four women.
 He fathered a boy before his first marriage in the late 1960s.
 He also fathered a girl and gave up both for adoption in infancy.
 There was no public knowledge of this fact until 2010.

 He married his first wife Sandra Jezowski in 1970 and got divorced in 1979.
 They have two children together, a son and a daughter.
 Ted married his second wife Shemane Deziel in 1989.
 He has one child with her, a son.

-Ted Nugent net worth is more than $20 million.
+Ted Nugent’s cash flow is over $20 million.
 He can afford the many child support bills for sure.